Coder-19/I-Am-Rich/README.md

-# I-Am-Rich
+# I-am-Rich
-A Basic iOS Project
+A basic iOS Project